Why is it so hard to get an international mortgage?

-If you bank with one of the main banks, such as Lloyds International, HSBC International, Barclays International or Santander International, we can tell you in advance whether you will qualify for their international remortgage products, saving you valuable time and avoiding the disappointment of getting into an application, only to be disappointed.
-In the case of Lloyds mortgages, offshore they no longer offer expat residential or expay buy to let mortgages, for example.
+If you bank with one of the main banks, such as Lloyds International, HSBC expat, Barclays International or Santander International, we can tell you in advance whether you will qualify for their international remortgage products, saving you valuable time and avoiding the disappointment of getting into an application, only to be disappointed later.
+In the case of Lloyds International mortgages, offshore they no longer offer expat residential or expay buy to let mortgages, for example.

 If your UK fixed rate residential mortgage expires and you have moved abroad, you will need to remortgage.

-If you have a Barclays mortgage, you will need to speak to Barclays International.
+If you have a Barclays International mortgage, you will need to speak to Barclays International.

-With both Barclays and HSBC, normally these banks will require you to have significant savings or a “significant financial relationship value” with them, before they can offer an international mortgage.
+With both Barclays International and HSBC expat, normally these banks will require you to have significant savings or a “significant financial relationship value” with them, before they can offer an international mortgage.
 Both banks will only offer expat remortgage products from within their own portfolios, not from the wider market.

-Lloyds Bank customers who have moved abroad and want to convert a matured fixed rate mortgage in to an expat mortgage will need a new lender, as Lloyds no longer offer international mortgages.
+Lloyds International customers who have moved abroad and want to convert a matured fixed rate mortgage in to an expat mortgage will need a new lender, as Lloyds International no longer offer expat mortgages.

-The position with Nat West mortgages is slightly easier, as they have three routes into an international mortgage service.
+The position with Nat West International mortgages is slightly easier, as they have three routes into their international mortgage service.

-Before applying for any international mortgage, it is a good idea to be aware of the basis criteria all lenders will insist upon, you should ideally be salaried, but the self-employed are welcomed by many lenders now and you should be prepared to contribute at least a 25% deposit.
-Having some dealings is important too, bit not essential and if you have a poor credit history, this can also act against you, but again, there may be ways around this.
+Before applying for any international mortgage, it is a good idea to be aware of the basic criteria all lenders will insist upon: you should ideally be salaried, but the self-employed are welcomed by many lenders now and you should be prepared to contribute at least a 25% deposit.
+If you have a poor credit history, this can also act against you, but again, there may be ways around this.
 For more information or guidance on international mortgages, please contact our experts.